sshiyy/MAD24_P01_Team4/README.md

 There will be a total of 3 members: bronze, sliver and gold.
 User will automatically become bronze when they create an account.User will need to accumulate 100 points to become sliver and 300 points to become gold.
-Can have a reedem points page? so users can redeem voucher.
+Implemented a redeem voucher so that when accumulates 100points, can get $5 off , 200points, can get $10 off, 350points can get $20 dollar off.
+Also updated the cart page, to have a discount so that user know how many discount they are getting, so when user redeem it will automatically add the voucher in the cart so when user checkout it will be discounted already.

 Raeann:
 - Implement database for the points and tier to be in the account firestore